Motorcyclist dies in crash with bear, SUV in central Oregon

+Authorities say the man was thrown from his cycle when he hit the bear into the path of an oncoming truck.

 WARM SPRINGS, Ore.
-(AP) — A 39-year-old motorcyclist has died after he struck a large bear on a Central Oregon highway and was ultimately hit by another vehicle.
+(AP) — A 39-year-old motorcyclist has died after he struck a large bear on a Central Oregon highway and was then hit by another vehicle.

 Oregon State Police says Rhett Larsen, of Bend, died at the scene of Saturday night’s crash on Highway 26 near Warm Springs.